grafana/scenes/docusaurus/docs/advanced-activation-handlers.md

 ### Step 1.
 Create a scene

-Start by creating a scene that renders a single time series panel:
+Start by creating a scene that renders a time series panel and a text panel:

 ```ts
 const queryRunner = new SceneQueryRunner({